-• All child protection allegations relating to staff or volunteers must be reported directly to the DSL without informing the subject of the concern\allegation.
-The DSL will immediately inform the Head Teacher / Chair of Governors and contact the Local Authority Designated Officer (LADO) for advice and support (Tel.
-0121 675 1669)).
+- (a) Any complaint or concern of a child protection nature received by any person and relating to the Head Teacher must be passed directly to the Chair of Governors, without the Head Teacher being informed, or in confidence to the Designated Safeguarding Lead, who will contact the Chair of Governors, who will then contact the Local Authority Designated Officer (LADO) for advice and support (Tel.
+0121 675 1669) - (b) All child protection allegations relating to staff or volunteers must be reported directly to the DSL without informing the subject of the concern\allegation.
+The DSL will immediately contact the Local Authority Designated Officer (LADO) for advice and support (Tel.
+0121 675 1669) and inform Head Teacher / Chair of Governors.
 If an allegation is made against anyone working with children in the School, all unnecessary delays will be eradicated and the School will not undertake its own investigations of such allegations without prior consultation with the LADO or, in the most serious cases, the police, so as not to jeopardise statutory investigations.
 Discussions will be recorded in writing and communication with both the individual and the parents of the child/children agreed.